REMLA24-Team-5/Model-Training/README.md

 $ dvc push
 ```

-f) To run experiments and see metrics, do the following commands
+f) To run experiments and see metrics, do either of the following commands

-* Show metrics after dvc repro run
+* Show metrics after dvc repro
 ```
 $ dvc repro
 $ dvc metrics show
 ```
-* Run an experiment:
+* Or run an experiment using the following steps:
 1. Run the pipeline and save experiment results.
  ```
 $ dvc exp run